 People should avoid sugary or acidic foods and beverages and any irritating foods that are dry, spicy, or excessively hot or cold.
 People should especially avoid sugar near bedtime.

-Dry mouth is more common among older people, but this is probably due to the many drugs typically used by older people rather than aging itself.
+Dry mouth is more common among older adults, but this is probably due to the many medications typically used by older adults rather than to aging itself.

-Saliva flow can be increased by chewing gum that contains xylitol or sucking on sugarless candy, by taking certain drugs, and by using artificial saliva replacement.
+Saliva flow can be increased by chewing gum that contains xylitol or sucking on sugarless candy, by taking certain medications, and by using artificial saliva replacement.

 Because people with dry mouth are at high risk of tooth decay, meticulous oral hygiene, additional preventive measures at home (including daily use of over-the-counter fluoride rinses or dentist-prescribed fluoride toothpaste), and dentist-applied fluoride are essential.